dart-lang/site-www/src/install/mac.md

 permalink: /install/mac
 ---

-Homebrew is a package manager for Mac OS.
+Homebrew is a package manager for macOS.
 With [Homebrew](http://brew.sh/),
 installing and updating Dart is easy.